devonsparks/lively.notes/README.md

 ### Does Lively support multiple inheritance?

 Not currently.
-That said, you can copy functions and properties from one class to another (thoughbe advised that $super, instanceof may not work as expected).
+That said, you can copy functions and properties from one class to another (though be advised that $super, instanceof may not work as expected).
 ```javascript
 Object.subclass('ClassA', {
 			             m1: function() { return 1},